Mardeg/svgklondike/README.md

 ☑Add: undo feature

-☐Accessibility: widen card numbers for better readability, especially on mobile
+☑Accessibility: widen card numbers for better readability, especially on mobile

 ☐Add: autoplay to completion when Deck is empty and all cards are face-up